Emergency Active Travel Routes

 Our vision for Sefton is a confident and connected borough where people can enjoy the use of many cycle and walking friendly routes and where we all work together to keep Sefton clean and green with a commitment to low pollution and better air quality.
 This funding to implement two active travel routes as we recover from COVID-19, is a step towards realising that vision.
 Encouraging people to use active forms of travel by increasing the opportunity for people to move around in a different way is in line with the Council’s commitments to improving Health and Wellbeing and tackling Climate Change.

 During the lockdowns we know you were out exploring your local neighbourhood to exercise and to shop for essentials.
 Our cycle counters have shown us that there has been a significant increase in people choosing to cycle around the borough.
 There is a good network of cycle routes in the Borough, but we know that we have more work to do to create a network of safe routes for people cycling which are accessible and suitable for children to use.
 We want to help our community by creating attractive, accessible routes for people to use for short journeys by bike or on foot.

 We know that getting to local town centres for work, shopping, or education is a priority for our communities.
 We therefore need to make sure that town centres are well connected to local communities by walking and cycling.

-The Government funding comes with a requirement that schemes were put in very quickly (within 8 weeks).
+The Government funding came with a requirement that schemes were put in very quickly (within 8 weeks).
 This meant that we could not consult on our ideas as we just didn’t have enough time.
 Nevertheless, we wanted to understand how we can improve the routes and how we can make them better for you and encourage you to walk and cycle more for shorter journeys so we will be monitoring their use and keeping them under review over the coming months.

 For more details about both the Southport and Bootle plans – please see the links below.